 1/2 cup grated parmigiano or pecorino romano cheese

 2 large eggs

 2 cups fresh breadcrumbs from day old bread (I like to use ciabatta)

 several turns of the peppermill

 You will need a large mixing bowl, add the meat and mix with spoon or with your hands.
-Squeeze the water out of the bread and add to meat along with the parsley, cheese, eggs and salt and pepper.
+Pulse the bread in the food processor add to the meat along with 1/2 cup water, add the parsley, cheese, eggs and salt and pepper.
 Mix together until it’s all combined.
 Form into meatballs, I like mine about the size of a handball.
 In a non stick skillet heat some olive oil, place the meatballs about 1 inch apart and fry so they are browned on each side but not cooked through.
 Remove from the pan and set aside.
 Keep the oil and drippings in the skillet you will need it for the sauce.

 To dutch oven add the oil from the meat that was fried (only enough to coat the bottom of the pan) then the shallot and cook until soft, add the garlic and let it cook until the garlic just starts to brown (takes only about 3 minutes) on medium high heat.
 Add the tomato paste and cook stirring constantly until it caramelizes.
 Puree the tomatoes in the blender or food processor until smooth and add to the onion,garlic and tomato paste, stir to combine and then add the meatballs and slow cook on medium/low heat covered for at least 3-4 hours stirring frequently, or if cooking all day use low heat so it just simmers, stirring occasionally.